simular-fi/simular/docs/index.rst

 Features
 --------

 - Run a local version with an in-memory database.
-Or fork db state from a remote node.
+Or copy (fork) state from a remote node.
-- Parse compiled Solidity json files or define a specific set of functions using `human-readable` notation
+- Parse Solidity ABI json files or define a specific set of functions using `human-readable` notation.
-- Dump the current state of the EVM to json for future use in pre-populating EVM storage
+- Dump the current state of the EVM to json for future use in pre-populating EVM storage.
 - User-friendy Python API